manalkaff/GridBoard/README.md

 # GridBoard
 GridBoard is an android library that made it easy to make `In App` or virtual keyboard. **GridBoard** is using `RecyclerView` instead of `KeyboardView` that has been deprecated.
 <br />
-At first i made GridBoard just for my personal project, so its kinda of a mess and for now its just implementing **Key Pad**.

 ![alt text](https://i.imgur.com/pj0EGg2.png)